adityas129/blog/content/posts/RandomthingsIvedone.md

 - Ate an entire pizza by myself in one sitting on a dare.
 - Tried a four million scoville hot sauce in a hot sauce shop in Westfield Mall in SF (RIP)
 - 24 hr fasts
+- Played provincially in badminton (got bronze in singles provincially twice in Grade 10 and 12), and cricket in Alberta